Boxing in the 1930s

-The sport of Boxing in the 1930s was affected by one of the biggest economic struggles in the history of the United States: the depression era.
+The sport of boxing in the 1930s was affected by one of the biggest economic struggles in the history of the United States: the depression era.
 Because of the suffering American economy, many boxers were offered lower amounts of money causing them to only box for passion.
-When the decade began, the world heavy weight title belonged to no one.
+When the decade began, the world Heavyweight title belonged to no one.
 The sport of boxing suffered because of the lack of money to pay the boxers.

 The Heavyweights, from 1930 to 1937 in particular, could be compared to the Heavyweight division of the 1980s.
 Six champions were crowned before Joe Louis began his legendary run as Heavyweight champion in 1937.
-He retired in 1949, still holding the title of World Heavyweight Champion.
+He retired in 1949, still holding the title of world Heavyweight champion.

 Boxing began expanding into Latin America in the 1930s: Sixto Escobar became the first world champion from Puerto Rico by defeating Baby Casanova.
 Baby Arizmendi conquered the first world title for Mexico in 1934.
 For his part, Kid Chocolate became the first world champion from Cuba.

 Three world champions won world titles in three different divisions, a feat no single fighter had accomplished since 1903; Tony Canzoneri, Barney Ross and Henry Armstrong cemented their place in boxing history by achieving this feat.
 Armstrong was the first and only world champion to reign in three divisions at the same time; modern boxing rules ban boxers from holding the title in more than one division at a time.